oslabs-beta/Abstract/README.md

 1. Fork the repo and create a new feature branch from dev.
 2. Any changes to the code base should include unit and/or integration tests.
 3. Ensure your code follows proper formatting recommendations.
-4. Create a pull request to dev.
+4. Create a pull request to the dev branch.

 #### New feature log
-1. Implement as a PWA (progressive web application)
-2. Drag and drop feature from the component menu onto the canvas
+1. Drag and drop feature from the component menu onto the canvas
-3. Refactor to TypeScript
+2. Refactor to TypeScript
-4. Support TypeScript exports
+3. Support TypeScript exports
-5. Add support for additional component libraries (Material UI, Chakra UI, etc)
+4. Add support for additional component libraries (Material UI, Chakra UI, etc)

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.